 MagVigen™ – Anti-EpCAM enables high recovery of high-purity and viable cells for use in further downstream molecular or cellular assays.
 The beads bound cells can be lysed for further protein or nucleic acid purification.
 MagVigen™ nanoparticles are much smaller than conventional micro-beads.
 This feature allows for better accessibility of the nanoparticles to the antigenic epitope on cell surface.
 In addition, the surfaces of MagVigen™ nanoparticles are uniquely coated to reduce non-specific interactions with non-targeted cells.

-- MagVigen™ – Anti-EpCAM nanoparticles (Cat# 51001) are provided in phosphate buffered saline (PBS), pH 7.4.
-Each vial contains 1 ml of solution with a particle concentration of 1 mg/ml.
+- MagVigen™ – Anti-EpCAM nanoparticles (Cat # 51001) are provided in phosphate buffered saline (PBS), pH 7.4.
+Each vial contains 1 ml of solution with a particle concentration of 1 mg/ml, which is enough for approximately 50 cell capture assays.

 This protocol provides a general guidance for enriching cells using MagVigen™- Anti-EpCAM.
 Please adjust the amount of reagents for specific application.

-- Optional: Wash nanoparticles with 100-500 μl PBS Buffer or Cell Separation Buffer once.
-Separate the nanoparticles from the solution by placing the magnet on the side of the tube for 2-5 min and remove the supernatant carefully (with magnet still on the side).
+- Wash nanoparticles with 500 μl 1X Washing Buffer twice.
+Separate the nanoparticles from the solution by placing the magnet on the side of the tube for 1-2 min and remove the supernatant carefully (with magnet still on the side).

-- Wash the nanoparticle-cell complex with 500 μl of PBS buffer, Cell Separation Buffer, or cell culture medium twice.
+- Wash the nanoparticle-cell complex with 500 μl cell culture medium twice.

 - Isolated cells can be re-suspended in cell culture medium for downstream applications.

-Note: Cell capture efficiency can be affected by factors such as frequency of target cells in the cell population, density of antigen/epitope expressed on the cell surface, and the antibody affinity.
+Note: 20 μl is generally sufficient for the enrichment of 1-10×105 cells.
+Cell capture efficiency can be affected by factors such as frequency of target cells in the cell population, density of antigen/epitope expressed on the cell surface, and the antibody affinity.
 Adjust the amount of nanoparticles accordingly.